 Purge Approval for Document Deletions

-This feature enables an Approval Process to be set up for a document deletion (purge).
-An Approval List is created to specify who approves the document purge.
+This feature enables an Approval Process to be set up for document data deletion (purge).
+An Approval List is created to specify who approves the document data purge.

 Minimum, Maximum Archive/Purge Dates

 This feature enables an administrator to specify the earliest and latest dates to which an archive or purge date can be changed by a user with the required permissions.
 The time period set is calculated from the start date for a document (which can be the document creation date, the time when a condition is met or when the Retention Start Date is set by a Workflow Step).

 This means that a user with the correct permissions can perform a document deletion or archive ahead of the purge/archive date set by an associated Retention Policy and can choose to postpone the deletion or archive by changing the purge/archive date for the document.

 Maximum Number of Retention Policies that can be Defined

 This signifies the maximum number of Retention Policies that can be defined for each license level.